Traceur759/pep-drafts/pep-C.rst

     The defining class is not ``type(self)``, since ``type(self)`` might be a subclass of ``Foo``.

-Implicitly, the last three of those rely on name-based lookup via the function's ``__globals__`` attribute: either the ``Foo`` attribute to access the defining class and Python function object, or ``__name__`` to find the module object in ``sys.modules``.
+Implicitly, the last three of those rely on name-based lookup via the function's ``__globals__``: either the ``Foo`` attribute to access the defining class and Python function object, or ``__name__`` to find the module object in ``sys.modules``.
 In Python code, this is feasible, as ``__globals__`` is set appropriately when the function definition is executed, and even if the namespace has been manipulated to return a different object, at worst an exception will be raised.

 By contrast, extension methods are typically implemented as normal C functions.
-This means that they only have access to their arguments, and any C level thread local and process global state.
-Traditionally, many extension modules have stored their shared state in C level process globals, causing problems when:
+This means that they only have access to their arguments and C level thread-local and process-global states.
+Traditionally, many extension modules have stored their shared state in C-level process globals, causing problems when:

     * running multiple initialize/finalize cycles in the same process
     * reloading modules (e.g. to test conditional imports)
     * loading extension modules in subinterpreters

-PEP 3121 attempted to resolve this by offering the ``PyState_FindModule`` API, but this still had significant problems when it comes to extension methods (rather than module level functions):
+PEP 3121 attempted to resolve this by offering the ``PyState_FindModule`` API, but this still has significant problems when it comes to extension methods (rather than module level functions):

-    * it is markedly slower than directly accessing C level process global state
+    * it is markedly slower than directly accessing C-level process-global state
     * there is still some inherent reliance on process global state that means it still doesn't reliably handle module reloading

 It's also the case that when looking up a C-level struct such as module state, supplying